Anuradha Patel: Early life

-Anuradha was born in Mumbai.
-Her maternal grandfather is the Hindi veteran actor Ashok Kumar and her grand-uncle is Kishore Kumar.
+in Mumbai.
+Her maternal grandfather is the veteran actor Ashok Kumar and her grand-uncle is Kishore Kumar.

 Personal life

-She is married to actor Kanwaljit Singh.
+She is married to actor Kanwaljit Singh since 1988.
 They have two sons Sidharth and Aditya.

 Career

 Patel made her film debut in the 1983 film Love in Goa paired opposite former child actor Mayur Verma.
 She went onto appear in successful films like Utsav (1984), Phir Aayee Barsat (1985), Dharm Adhikari, Sadaa Suhagan (1986), Ijaazat (1987), Rukhsat (1988).
 But then she did not get lead roles in films from 1989 and chose to do Television and advertisements.
 She took an hiatus from acting from the early 1990s to focus on her family and sons, yet continued her career in modeling.
 After a 10-year break, she returned to films in the late 2000s appearing in films like Jaane Tu Ya Jaane Na (2008) Khaap with Om Puri, Ready (2011) Aisha, Dhantya Open and more.

 Apart from being an actor, she is also the director of Dynamic Finishing Academy for Personality Development, Public Speaking, Grooming and Confidence Building which she conceptualized in 1987.
 She also played cameos in the Star Plus serials Dekho Magar Pyaar Se and Kyunki Saas Bhi Kabhi Bahu Thi opposite Jeetendra.
 She presently continues to act in selected films and for advertisements such as Samsung, Aashirwad Atta, Milton, PC Chandra jewelers and more which leaves her time to focus on her family too.
 She recently acted in the 2021 Amazon fashion advertisement along with her husband Kawaljit Singh.